microsoftgraph/msgraph-sample-spfx/Lab.md

 1. Open a command prompt and change to the folder of the existing SPFx solution.
 1. Run the SharePoint Yeoman generator by executing the following command:
+    >Note: this lab requires the SharePoint Framework version 1.7 or later

     ```shell
     yo @microsoft/sharepoint